-“Tech Live Look is the kind of digital innovation Porsche values because it raises the quality of the customer experience,” Klaus Zellmer, president and CEO of PCNA said in a statement.
+“Tech Live Look is the kind of digital innovation Porsche values because it raises the quality of the customer experience,” Klaus Zellmer, president and CEO of PCNA, said in a statement.
 “By solving issues faster, our dealer partners can get their customers back into cars with less disruption.
 And our overall service quality increases as we share expertise more efficiently between our experts and dealer technicians.”

-Michael Smith, a design manager at Ford, said that this solution added “more voices to the conversation in a virtual environment, which results in more efficient design work that may help accelerate a vehicle program’s development.”
+Michael Smith, a design manager at Ford, said that this solution added: “More voices to the conversation in a virtual environment, which results in more efficient design work that may help accelerate a vehicle program’s development.”

-Remote Assistance: Self-Guidance VS Peer-Guidance
+Remote Assistance: Self-Guidance vs. Peer-Guidance

 Implementation of Remote Support Solutions

 In order to successfully apply XR, an enterprise has to ensure the readiness of its repository content and data available for remote support software.
 XR-powered systems require various types of data, such as technical metrics, system specifications, as well as valuable statistics.
-All these data are to be standardized in order to enable effective automation process, which is often quite challenging.
-As Capgemini says in its research on AR/VR “to be successful, organizations need to think in terms of information rather than hardware.”
+All these data are to be standardized in order to enable an effective automation process, which is often quite challenging.
+As Capgemini says in its research on AR/VR, “To be successful, organizations need to think in terms of information rather than hardware.”

-Most of XR-based systems require a very high level of connectivity and bandwidth for efficient remote collaboration.
+Most XR-based systems require a very high level of connectivity and bandwidth for efficient remote collaboration.
 Network connectivity and computing power are crucial elements for all XR software, especially for remote support solutions.
 Thus, to take advantage of remote assistance and consulting solutions, a company has to ensure the required level of network connectivity.

 Benefits of Remote Monitoring Management

-Instant Support in Real Time from Anywhere
+Instant Support in Real Time From Anywhere

 Using remote monitoring software, experts can promptly provide technical support to on-field employees, customers, and even suppliers.
-An expert can get an easy access to a viewed object from anywhere in any part of the world and provide instant consulting remotely.
+An expert can get easy access to a viewed object from anywhere in any part of the world and provide instant consulting remotely.